mikediamore/Capstone/README.md

 Query Mechanism v0 - Simple First Pass at a query mechanism for querying GDELT, quandl and Yahoo

+Example Notebook Gdelt Events - A working example of the query mechanism in action with a rudimentary model.
+Used as toy example.

 ## To-Do:

 Determine what a market event is.